Bohassian/turdle/README.md

 ## Database creation & initialization

-run this before trying to connect to localhost:3000 The initial list of Animals needs to be seeded.
+run this before trying to connect to localhost:3000 The initial list of `Animal`s needs to be seeded.

 ```sh
 docker compose exec web db:setup
 docker compose exec web db:seed
 ```

 # Development